jozu-ai/kitops/pkg/artifact/kit-file.md

   - `version`: Version of the model
   - `description`: Overview of the model
   - `license`: SPDX license identifier for the dataset.
+  - `parts`: List of related files for the model (e.g. LoRA weights)
+    - `name`: Identifier for the part
+    - `path`: Location of the file or a directory relative to the context
+    - `description`: Description of the part
   - `training`:
     - `dataset`: Name of the dataset
     - `parameters`: name value pairs